cjrh/copydir/README.md

 Sometimes you want to make backups of a directory tree which might also contain "output" folders with huge amounts of data that should _not_ be backed up.  `copydir` will make the backup but skip those folders.
-This is quite easy to do on a POSIX-like system, but `copydir` also works on Windows, which is where it was originally created.
+This kind of tasks is quite easy to do on a POSIX-like system, but `copydir` also works on Windows without change, which is where it was originally created.